What is Dual Credit?

 - User ID: firstname.lastname@ndus.edu NOTE: this login requires the extension, @ndus.edu

-- Password: same password as when you claimed your NDUS account
+- Password: same as your NDUS account password

 Campus Connection